egressif.

 Hard bounces, complaints, and do-not-contact entries are enforced at the delivery gate, below the agent’s decision layer.
 A confused agent cannot mail a suppressed address.
 The platform refuses on its behalf.

-Every outcome streams back via webhook and API in near real time: accepted, deferred with a 4xx, bounced with a 5xx and its enhanced status code.
-Your agent gets the ground truth to retry intelligently, drop dead addresses, or escalate.
+Every outcome is recorded with the exact server response: accepted, deferred with a 4xx, bounced with a 5xx and its enhanced status code.
+Where your agent stack can consume a feed, we wire delivery events into it, so the agent gets ground truth to retry intelligently, drop dead addresses, or escalate.
+And the gate suppresses dead addresses regardless, so even a feedback-blind agent cannot keep hammering them.

 Reputation isolation per workload